jmfulgham/repl/README.md

-# CLI/Mongo REPL
+# CLI/Mongo REPL Challenge
 (A work in progress)

 ## How to run the program
-1. Clone your repository
+1. Clone the repository
-2. npm install (or pip install, if your language does not have a installer please provide a bash script called install.sh)
+2. npm install
-3. npm start (another way to run the app)
+3. npm start

 ## Problem Statement
 Create a command line REPL to manage product inventory.

 Managing product inventory requires adding products to a product catalog and adding warehouses to store the products.

-We will use 7 commands to enable this functionality:
+There are 7 commands to use this functionality:
 1. ADD PRODUCT
 2. ADD WAREHOUSE
 3. STOCK